MaciejMalczyk/controller/README.md

 Node.js: https://nodejs.org/en

 ### Hardware
-Any SBC with libgpio kernel driver enabled.
+Raspberry Pi with built in PWM generator (needs to be enabled with dtoverlay=pwm-2chan in /boot/config.txt).

 Any 2 stepper motors with any 2 stepper drivers that utilizes "step pin" for motor stepping.

 ## Build
 Go into controller-rust and run `cargo build` to build backend